ericjiangxiao/2026-base/readme.md

 ## PID Control (`PID.h`)

-The library provides two PID controller constructors:
+This class provides two PID controller constructors:

 1.  `PID(float error, float kp, float kd)`: A simple PID controller for applications like heading correction, where integral control is not necessary.
 2.  `PID(float error, float kp, float ki, float kd, float starti, float settle_error, float settle_time, float timeout)`: A full PID controller for more complex systems like arms or lifts, where precise control is required.